eclipse-theia/theia/packages/core/README.in.md

 A Theia application is a node package listing [Theia extensions](#theia-extension) as dependencies and managed with [Theia CLI](../../dev-packages/cli/README.md).

-## Re-exports
+## Re-Exports Mechanism

 In order to make application builds more stable `@theia/core` re-exports some common dependencies for Theia extensions to re-use.
+This is especially useful when having to re-use the same dependencies as `@theia/core` does: Since those dependencies will be pulled by Theia, instead of trying to match the same version in your own packages, you can use re-exports to consume it from the framework directly.

-### Usage example
+### Usage Example

 Let's take inversify as an example since you will most likely use this package, you can import it by prefixing with `@theia/core/shared/`: